Hoyasumii/bee-movie/README.md

 Flowers!

-This is Blue Leader, We have roses vis
+This is Blue Leader, We have roses visu